twonoise/jasmine-sa/README.md

 HIGHLIGHTS
 ----------
 * Closes the gap between <tt>fftw3</tt> library power and existing audio analyzers based on it, most of which are made for music, so looks a bit limited for measurements; one close to measurement precision is <tt>jaaa</tt>.
-* No any UI deps, such as Qt or Gnome widgets, mouse, window managers, decorators, desktop stuff.
+* No any UI deps, such as expiring each few years Qt or Gnome widgets; mouse, window managers, decorators, desktop stuff.
 It uses bare display and keyboard only, like one from golden era of instruments, HP 8563E. <br>
 _Note_: Mouse still can be used for markers (added per request).
-* No any tuning factors, just bare theory as is.
+* No any tuning factors, just bare theory implemented as is.
 * Highly customizable window behaviour, size, and colors.
 * It can be run without desktop, via <tt>xinit</tt>.
 * Suitable for both small and large screens.